asierwave/Bodasantiagoyelena/README.md

-  # Boda Santiago y Elena
+  # Boda Elena y Santi

   ESTO NO, SANTIAGO

-  This is a code bundle for Boda Santiago y Elena.
+  This is a code bundle for Boda Elena y Santi.
 The original project is available at https://www.figma.com/design/nH0SX3O0nrJzEuCIhM9syW/Boda-Santiago-y-Elena.

   ## Running the code